brechtbilliet/brechtbilliet.github.io/_posts/2016-09-11-How-we-made-our-app-real-time-in-6-lines-of-code.md

 }
 ```

 This doesn't have anything to do with real-time, right?!
 You are right, it doesn't...
 But what if our backend can send Redux actions as well?
+If the backend can push redux actions to the frontend, then we can make it real-time with very little effort.

 For every REST call where something in the database gets updated, we can send a redux action to all the clients which are logged in with the same username (except for ourselves)

-**These are the 6 lines we need to make our frontend 100% real-time.**
+**These are the 6 lines of code, that we need to make our frontend 100% real-time.**

 ```typescript
 import * as io from "socket.io-client";